 -

 To make the caramel sauce the next day, heat powdered (icing) sugar with water in a saucepan over low-medium heat to get the brown caramel.
-Remove the saucepan from the heat, add the soft butter in pieces, and hot whipping cream, always mixing (be careful with splashing!)
+Remove the saucepan from the heat, add the soft butter in pieces, and hot heavy cream, always mixing (be careful with splashing!)
 Heat the mixture for a few seconds and take it off the heat.

 -